tonygilkerson/ckad/docs/practice-questions.md

 # "user" is in the question so I start there
 # Search pod spec for "user" because I did not remember "securityContext"
 #
-k explain pod.spec --recursive=yes | grep -i user
+k explain pod.spec --recursive=true | grep -i user

 # Search kubernetes.io/docs for "securityContext" to find an example
 # Also now that I know what it is called explain it to verify